 I’m incredibly indebted to some really amazing people that have helped me fight my battles so far and helped grow the Foundation to what it is today.
 I’ve got a beautiful wife, Kirralee and three beautiful kids, Zac, Dane and Bonnie and they’re my motivation to make sure I tackle this cancer with everything I’ve got.

-To my mate Matt Callander who lost his battle with brain cancer in 2017, along with close friend Glenn Pallister, were the inspiration and reason that the NRL - National Rugby League Beanie Round last year was the biggest charity round the NRL has seen.
+To my mate Matt Callander who lost his battle with brain cancer in 2017, along with close friend Glenn Pallister, were the inspiration and reason that the NRL - National Rugby League Beanie Round began and is now one of the biggest charity rounds the NRL has seen.
 Matt and his family took this on whilst Matt was in the middle of his own huge fight against brain cancer.
 Matt, Anne and their family are the most inspiring family I have had the honour of meeting.
 We lost an amazing bloke!
 Matt and the Callander family will forever be a big part of MHF now and in the future.